l3af-project/l3af-arch/discussions/prog_repo.md

 https://nakryiko.com/posts/bpf-portability-and-co-re/

-Because an eBPF Package Repository is a place from where contributed eBPF programs (byte code) can be downloaded to run on a variety of kernel versions, we propose that the repository follows best practices for compatibility, such as using eBPF CO-RE for Linux.
+Because an eBPF Package Repository is a place from where contributed eBPF programs (byte code or native code) can be downloaded to run on a variety of kernel versions, we propose that the repository follows best practices for compatibility, such as using eBPF CO-RE for Linux.
 Similar best practices can be followed on non-Linux platforms as they mature and become available.